theRealAph/ScopeLocals/README.md

   `V` by some Java `Thread` `T` the implementation requires allocating some storage private to thread `T` that holds a link from `L` to `V`.
   If a newly created child `Thread` inherits `L` then it also has to allocate its own storage.
-When an application uses many `Thread`s which inherit many `ThreadLocals` this can add significant memory costs.
+When an application uses many `Thread`s and they, in turn, inherit many `ThreadLocals` this can add significant memory costs.

   Child threads cannot share the storage used by the parent thread because `ThreadLocal`s are mutable.
 The `ThreadLocal` API requires the parent and